kilroy-code/rules/README.md

 If it helps to understand, the tracking is achieved by having Rule reference interact with an application-global stack of tracking machinery.
 This works because of two fundamentals of how Javascript works:

-- Each Javascript application module is effectively single-threaded for the application code.
+- Each Javascript application is effectively single-threaded for the application code.
 Rules are _not_ tracked between one Web page and another, or between a Web page and a Web worker.
-- Javascript modules (such as the Rules module) are only loaded once in application code, regardless of how many modules may load other modules that each load the Rules module.
+- Javascript modules (such as the Rules module) are only loaded once in each application, regardless of how many modules may load other modules that each load the Rules module.
 So there are no duplicates of the internal tracking machinery.

 ### Components and `this`

+> _**This section is subject to change**_.

 One sometimes wants to define object instances of, e.g., a generic "game object", as a set of separately defined components.
 If the components are modeled as instances of a Javascript "class", then the special Javascript binding `this` will refer to the component, rather than to the whole "game object".